Don’t Tread on Me

 3. Minimalist shoe

-Minimalist shoes have become a more popular choice for exercise, and I do advocate for this type of shoe, in most circumstances, and for day to day movement.
-However, they may not always be appropriate as I will high light.
-Minimalist shoes usually have a wide toe box and as the name suggests “minimal” cushion support allows for the foot to act naturally while walking and the toes to splay as they should.
-These shoes also have minimal to zero heel raise which takes the pressure off the knee and changes gait from a heel strike to a mid to forefoot strike.
-This type of strike allows that calf to absorb more forces but because of this an increase in stress on the shin, achilles, and calf can occur increasing the chances of overuse injury during long periods of running or walking.
+Minimalist shoes have become a more popular choice for exercise, and I do advocate for this type of shoe, in most circumstances, and for day-to-day movement.
+However, they may not always be appropriate, as I will highlight.
+Minimalist shoes usually have a wide toe box, and as the name suggests, “minimal” cushion support allows for the foot to act naturally while walking and the toes to splay as they should.
+These shoes also have minimal to zero heel raise, which takes the pressure off the knee and changes gait from a heel strike to a mid to forefoot strike.
+This type of strike allows the calf to absorb more forces, but because of this, an increase in stress on the shin, Achilles, and calf can occur, increasing the chances of overuse injury during long periods of running or walking.

-Some other factors we must consider are as follows, which becomes tricky:
+Some other factors we must consider are as follows, which become tricky:

 1. Shoe manufacturer